alephium/www/src/content/news/browser-wallet-extension-v0-7-0-has-been-released-c81842c63c01/index.md

 ![](image_7889d7e170.gif)

-**4 — Download the Alephium Ledger App to your computer**
+## 4. Download the Alephium Ledger App to your computer

 Go to the following GitHub repository: [https://github.com/alephium/ledger-alephium](https://github.com/alephium/ledger-alephium/tree/master/release) and download it.

-_🚨To download the repository, click on the “Code” green button and choose “Download Zip.”_
+_🚨 To download the repository, click on the “Code” green button and choose “Download Zip.”_

 ![](image_66daf415fe.png)

 Download and unzip it in a folder you have easy access to and all read/write permissions.

-**5 — Install the Alephium App on your Ledger Device**
+## 5. Install the Alephium App on your Ledger Device

 Your Ledger now needs to be connected to your computer and unlocked.